jitsi/handbook/docs/devops-guide/docker.md

 docker compose -f docker-compose.yml -f etherpad.yml up
 ```

-If you want to use jibri too, first configure a host as described in JItsi BRoadcasting Infrastructure configuration section
+If you want to use jibri too, first configure a host as described in Jitsi Broadcasting Infrastructure configuration section
 and then run Docker Compose as follows:

 ```bash